 What to Do After Your Sample is Screened

-If you have received images from HTS Center and downloaded and installed MacroscopeJ and AutoSherlock from the links below, follow this step-by-step guide:
+If you have received images from the HTCSC and downloaded and installed MacroscopeJ from the link below, follow this step-by-step guide:

 - Use MacroscopeJ to view and classify your images.
 Identify any wells with crystals (“hits”).

 - Review the cocktail-only image corresponding to each hit to make sure that the hit is not an artifact that was in the plate prior to the addition of protein.

 - Positive (white) signal in the SHG images can be used to verify that the hits are crystalline.
 Not all crystals will have a positive SHG signal, but if signal is detected, then the object is most likely a crystal (Haupert LM, and Simpson GJ, Methods, (2011), 55, 379-386).